With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Sunrise Services Inc Mount Vernon College Way is a mental health treatment center in Mount Vernon, WA, located at 2500 East College Way, 98273 zip code area.
-Sunrise Services Inc Mount Vernon College Way provides outpatient treatment and telemedicine/telehealth.
-Sunrise Services Inc Mount Vernon College Way offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and group therapy to adults, young adults and seniors 65 or older.
+Learn MoreSunrise Services Inc Mount Vernon College Way is a mental health facility in Mount Vernon, WA, located at 2500 East College Way, in the 98273 zip code.
+Sunrise Services Inc Mount Vernon College Way provides telemedicine/telehealth and outpatient treatment.
+Sunrise Services Inc Mount Vernon College Way provides trauma therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
 Sunrise Services Inc Mount Vernon College Way also supports people requiring dual diagnosis treatment.
-Additional services at Sunrise Services Inc Mount Vernon College Way consist of psychosocial rehabilitation services, suicide prevention services and court-ordered outpatient treatment.
+Some other services available at Sunrise Services Inc Mount Vernon College Way include court-ordered outpatient treatment, illness management and recovery and case management.

-Learn MoreCompass Health Skagit Adult Services is one of mental health facilities in Mount Vernon, Washington, located at 1100 South 2nd Street, 2nd Street Building, 98273 zip code.
-Compass Health Skagit Adult Services provides outpatient treatment and telemedicine/telehealth.
-Compass Health Skagit Adult Services provides activity therapy, dialectical behavior therapy and behavior modification to young adults, seniors 65 or older and adults.
+Learn MoreCompass Health Skagit Adult Services is a mental health clinic in Mount Vernon, WA, located at 1100 South 2nd Street, 2nd Street Building, 98273 zip code area.
+Compass Health Skagit Adult Services provides telemedicine/telehealth and outpatient treatment.
+Compass Health Skagit Adult Services offers couples/family therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Compass Health Skagit Adult Services also supports people with serious mental illness.
-Additional services provided at Compass Health Skagit Adult Services include psychosocial rehabilitation services, chronic disease/illness management and intensive case management.
+Additional services offered at Compass Health Skagit Adult Services include chronic disease/illness management, suicide prevention services and psychosocial rehabilitation services.

 Learn MoreSunrise Services Inc Sedro Wooley is a mental health treatment clinic in Sedro Woolley, Washington, located at 10212 Collins Road, in the 98284 zip code.
 Sunrise Services Inc Sedro Wooley provides telemedicine/telehealth and outpatient treatment.
-Sunrise Services Inc Sedro Wooley provides individual psychotherapy, dialectical behavior therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Additional services provided by Sunrise Services Inc Sedro Wooley consist of education services, court-ordered outpatient treatment and housing services.
+Sunrise Services Inc Sedro Wooley provides psychotropic medication, dialectical behavior therapy and group therapy to seniors 65 or older, adults and young adults.
+Additional services provided by Sunrise Services Inc Sedro Wooley consist of housing services, education services and case management.

 Learn MoreFollman Agency Burlington is a mental health facility in Burlington, WA, located at 910 South Anacortes Street, 98233 zip code area.
 Follman Agency Burlington provides outpatient treatment.
-Follman Agency Burlington provides integrated dual diagnosis disorder treatment, trauma therapy and behavior modification to young adults, adults and seniors 65 or older.
-Additional services offered by Follman Agency Burlington consist of chronic disease/illness management, court-ordered outpatient treatment and illness management and recovery.
+Follman Agency Burlington provides behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Additional services offered by Follman Agency Burlington consist of court-ordered outpatient treatment, chronic disease/illness management and family psychoeducation.

 Learn MorePioneer Center North Pioneer Human Services is a mental health treatment center in Sedro Woolley, Washington, located at 1960 Thompson Drive, part of the 98284 zip code.
 Pioneer Center North Pioneer Human Services provides residential treatment.
-Pioneer Center North Pioneer Human Services also offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Pioneer Center North Pioneer Human Services also offers integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
 Pioneer Center North Pioneer Human Services supports people requiring dual diagnosis treatment.
 Pioneer Center North Pioneer Human Services also provides case management.

 Learn MoreSunrise Services Inc Stanwood is a mental health clinic in Stanwood, WA, located at 9527 271 Street Nw, in the 98292 zip code.
-Sunrise Services Inc Stanwood provides telemedicine/telehealth and outpatient treatment.
-Sunrise Services Inc Stanwood offers behavior modification, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Sunrise Services Inc Stanwood provides outpatient treatment and telemedicine/telehealth.
+Sunrise Services Inc Stanwood offers behavior modification, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Sunrise Services Inc Stanwood also supports people with serious mental illness.
-More services at Sunrise Services Inc Stanwood include housing services, case management and supported employment.
+More services at Sunrise Services Inc Stanwood include supported employment, housing services and supported housing.

 Learn MoreIsland Hospital Psychiatry And Behavioral Health Clinic is a mental health center in Anacortes, Washington, located at 2511 M Avenue, Suite G, 98221 zip code.
 Island Hospital Psychiatry And Behavioral Health Clinic provides outpatient treatment.
-Island Hospital Psychiatry And Behavioral Health Clinic offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and children / adolescents.
-More services available at Island Hospital Psychiatry And Behavioral Health Clinic include integrated primary care services, suicide prevention services and court-ordered outpatient treatment.
+Island Hospital Psychiatry And Behavioral Health Clinic offers behavior modification, group therapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
+More services available at Island Hospital Psychiatry And Behavioral Health Clinic include court-ordered outpatient treatment, suicide prevention services and integrated primary care services.

-Learn MoreCompass Health Smokey Pt Children And Family Clinic is a mental health clinic in Arlington, Washington, located at 3320 173rd Place Ne, 98223.
-Compass Health Smokey Pt Children And Family Clinic offers outpatient treatment.
-Compass Health Smokey Pt Children And Family Clinic provides behavior modification, psychotropic medication and trauma therapy to young adults, children / adolescents and seniors 65 or older.
+Learn MoreCompass Health Smokey Pt Children And Family Clinic is a mental health treatment center in Arlington, WA, located at 3320 173rd Place Ne, 98223 zip code area.
+Compass Health Smokey Pt Children And Family Clinic provides outpatient treatment.
+Compass Health Smokey Pt Children And Family Clinic offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
 Compass Health Smokey Pt Children And Family Clinic also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Compass Health Smokey Pt Children And Family Clinic include psychosocial rehabilitation services, suicide prevention services and case management.
+Additional services at Compass Health Smokey Pt Children And Family Clinic consist of suicide prevention services, psychosocial rehabilitation services and case management.

 Learn MoreSea Mar Behavioral Health Oak Harbor is a mental health clinic in Oak Harbor, WA, located at 31640 State Route 20, Suite 1, 98277 zip code area.
 Sea Mar Behavioral Health Oak Harbor provides telemedicine/telehealth and outpatient treatment.
-Sea Mar Behavioral Health Oak Harbor offers trauma therapy, group therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
-Sea Mar Behavioral Health Oak Harbor also supports people with trauma, veterans and LGBT.
-Additional services offered at Sea Mar Behavioral Health Oak Harbor include education services, supported employment and housing services.
+Sea Mar Behavioral Health Oak Harbor offers cognitive behavioral therapy, trauma therapy and group therapy to young adults, children / adolescents and adults.
+Sea Mar Behavioral Health Oak Harbor also supports people with trauma, military families and LGBT.
+Additional services offered at Sea Mar Behavioral Health Oak Harbor include supported housing, education services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.